 The Northern Cricket Frog is the only cricket frog in the state.
 It does not have any distinct markings on its back.

 These two frogs are identical besides their calls and chromosome numbers.
 These tree frogs are also larger than the ones below.
 Also note that Gray Tree Frogs are not always gray and can be green.
 They also have a yellow to orange color on their back legs.

-Spring Peeper (Pseudacris crucifer) is a tiny frog.
+Spring Peeper (Pseudacris crucifer) is a tiny frog but incredibly loud frog.
 It has a noticeable X on its back that makes it easy to identify.

 Midland (Pseudacris triseriata) has 3 lines down its back usually which makes it easier to tell apart compared to the Spring Peeper and Cricket Frog.

 Michigan has two species of true toads – the Fowler’s Toad and the American Toad.
 They look very much a like but there are some differences in the back of the head.

 The American Toad’s parotid gland is separated from the craniel crest while the Fowler’s Toad’s touches.